The Queen of the Night

 myminifactory

-This plaque is made of baked straw-tempered clay and is modelled in high relief.
-It was originally painted with red, black and white pigments.
-The naked ‘Queen’ cannot be definitely identified but it is clear that she is a Mesopotamian goddess.
-She wears a cap or headdress with superimposed sets of horns on it.
-This headdress and her wings are indications that she is a deity.
-Her wings are hanging downwards to illustrate that she is a goddess of the Underworld and the background of the plaque was originally painted black, which may have been a reference to the night.
-She is holding ‘rod and ring’ symbols in her hands.
-These were probably originally items used for measuring and in Mesopotamian art they became symbolic of divinity and the justice of deities and kings.
-The Queens’ legs end in the talons of birds of prey, similar to the two owls that flank her, and she is standing on the backs of lions.
-The scale pattern at the bottom of the plaque signifies mountains.
-The details, rich symbolism and the creatures shown on the plaque have led to differing ideas of who the Queen may represent.
-She might have been Ishtar, goddess of love and war who was associated with lions, or perhaps Ishtar’s sister and rival, the goddess Ereshkigal, who ruled the Underworld.
-This plaque was probably made in Babylonia (southern Iraq) between 1800 and 1750 BC.
-It may have come to England as early as 1924, and was brought to the British Museum in 1933 for scientific testing.
-It has been known since its publication in 1936 in the Illustrated London News as the ‘Burney Relief’, after its owner at that time.
-Until 2003 it was in private hands.
-The Director and Trustees of the British Museum decided to make this spectacular terracotta plaque the principal acquisition for the British Museum's 250th anniversary when it was re-named The Queen of the Night.
+This plaque is crafted from baked straw-tempered clay, molded in high relief.
+Originally painted with red, black and white pigments, the naked 'Queen' remains unidentified but her status as a Mesopotamian goddess is clear.
+Her cap or headdress features superimposed horns, indicating deity status along with her wings.
+Hanging downwards, these wings signify she's a goddess of the Underworld, while the original black background may have referenced night.
+The Queen holds 'rod and ring' symbols in her hands, likely originally used for measuring, which became Mesopotamian symbols of divinity and justice.
+Her legs end in bird talons, mirroring the two owls flanking her, as she stands on lion backs.
+A scale pattern at the bottom signifies mountains.
+The plaque's details, rich symbolism, and creatures have sparked differing ideas about the Queen's identity.
+She might represent Ishtar, goddess of love and war associated with lions, or perhaps Ereshkigal, Ishtar's sister and Underworld ruler.
+This plaque was likely created in Babylonia (southern Iraq) between 1800 and 1750 BC.
+It may have arrived in England as early as 1924, brought to the British Museum in 1933 for testing.
+Known since its 1936 publication in the Illustrated London News as the 'Burney Relief', it was re-named The Queen of the Night when acquired by the British Museum in 2003 for their 250th anniversary celebration.

 With this file you will be able to print The Queen of the Night with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Queen of the Night.